alyssayang/homework/moppet_on_the_run.md

 "Oh, no!" cried Laura.
 "She's **gone**!"

 Sally looked around.
-"We'll have to find here quickly," she said.
+"We'll have to find her quickly," she said.
 "Dogs get guinea pigs sometimes."

 Robert and Harry ran over to the cage.